SlavaLikhohub/Abstract-STM32Fx/README.rst

 Description
 ***********

-This library is an abstraction over `libopencm3 <https://github.com/libopencm3/libopencm3/tree/24bef9c49eda109e92e926e065b246a71d454f2d>`_ library including
+This library is an abstraction over `libopencm3 <https://github.com/libopencm3/libopencm3/tree/24bef9c49eda109e92e926e065b246a71d454f2d>`_ library.

- - Working with GPIO and GPIO groups

- - Delay

- - Working with LCD display

- - Systick
+See list of modules in the Documentation_.

 Requirment
 **********